 Getting to/from the Airport:

-The best way to get between the airport and Kraków's Old Town has always been by train, and we're happy to report that after a break of 1.5 years, rail service to the airport from Dworzec Główny will resume from September 1st.
-Trains will run every 30mins between 06:00 and 23:00 and will depart platform 1 of Kraków's train station at :05 and :35 past the hour; and from Balice airport at :16 and :46 past the hour.
-The journey time is 18mins, and passengers are dropped off at a new Balice station that is closer to the airport terminal (no more shuttles!).
-Ticket prices have actually been reduced to 8zł, and can be bought from ticket machines on the platform, or on-board from the conductor for no additional fee.
+The best way to get between the airport and Kraków's Old Town has always been by train, and we're happy to report that after a break of 1.5 years, rail service to the airport has resumed.
+Trains run every 30mins between 04:00 and 24:00 and depart platform 3 of Kraków's train station at :05 and :35 past the hour; and from Kraków Balice Airport at :16 and :46 past the hour.
+[Note, however, that times were only confirmed through mid-December, so you may want to double-check at malopolskiekoleje.pl.]
+The journey time is 18mins, and passengers are dropped off at a new Balice station that is connected directly to the terminal via a skywalk (no more shuttles!).
+Ticket prices have actually been reduced to 8zł, and can be bought from ticket machines on the platform, or on-board the train.

 The airport has its own 'Krakow Airport Taxi' service with vehicles waiting outside the terminal entrances.
 The idea is that this ‘trusted’ service offers a set price range of 69-89zł from the airport to the Old Town, with no monkey business and no night time price hikes.
 In reality, this service is fleecing people by protecting its ridiculously high prices.
 If you go more than 15km the price jumps from 69zł to 89zł, so expect to pay 89zł unless your hotel is en route on the outskirts of the city centre.
 We advise confirming the fare for the 25-35min journey (note that it can take longer during peak traffic times) beforehand, and trying to split the cost with other travellers in the same situation.